ManimCommunity/manim/docs/source/installation/plugins.rst

 everything as a global variable one by one.

-If ``object_reference`` is a function, Manim calls the function and expects the function returns a list of modules or functions that needs to be defined globally and in defined it.
+If ``object_reference`` is a function, Manim calls the function and expects the function to return a list of modules or functions that needs to be defined globally.

 For example,